A mother’s touch . . .This is one of all time highest hits on my blog. With 3.14 today, I thought I would re-posted it

 It does seem rational, balanced, sane and healthy having both my child and my mother in the same room at the same time eating pie.

 I am an expert at making pies, mostly because I made a ton of pies in 4-H when I was young.
 I am a firm believer in the mastery of something when you are young, and when you still think it is fun.

 In 4-H, I did a lot of different activities.
 I raised sheep, JC and Casey were my pets until I sold them.
-This money went towards college, and I was only ten years old when I raised them for almost a year.
+This money went towards college, and I was only ten years old when I raised them and showed them at the fair.
+They ended up at the sale barn.
 I did public speaking.
 I did knitting (I still can’t cast off).
-I made clothes, I cooked more food than you can imagine and I even did leather work.
+I made clothes, I cooked more food than you can imagine, and I even made a leather wallet and cowboy belt.
+My woodworking was a disaster and I only finished one project and burnt several fingers.

 I was the Betty Crocker award winner, meaning I had to take a written test about cooking and prove that I understood the concepts behind ‘cooking.’
 When you are trying to put yourself through college, all scholarships are huge, and you are so appreciative to get them.
 I am glad I learned how to cook when I was young, I am delighted I was able to apply that knowledge in math, science, etc. other aspects of attending school.